roberton4real/NewJohnRefuse/README.md

 - 📫 How to reach me **newjohnaws@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/john-roberton-b479211a0/](https://www.linkedin.com/in/john-roberton-b479211a0/)
+- 📄 Know about my experiences https://www.linkedin.com/in/newjohnrefuse/

-- ⚡ Fun fact **I am a youtuber**